 Tolerance of those of Different Faiths and Beliefs

 We work tirelessly to build a culture that will stand the test of time, where our pupils can become good, effective citizens.
 We teach our children to respect everyone regardless of any differences.
-At Oughtrington Community Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At Oughtrington Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.